OctopusDeploy/blog/blog/2018-10/selenium/20-populating-the-git-repo/populating-the-git-repo.md

 - Java
 ---

-We've talked about the idea of a code repository, and in this lecture we'll sign up to GitHub, which is a free service that provides us with hosted Git code repositories we can use to manage our code.
+We've talked about the idea of a code repository, and in this post we'll sign up to GitHub, which is a free service that provides us with hosted Git code repositories we can use to manage our code.

-To start, open up <https://github.com.> On the main page you will see a form that allows you to sign up for a free account.
+To start, open up [https://github.com](https://github.com).
+On the main page you will see a form that allows you to sign up for a free account.

-Enter a username, email address and password, and click the Sign up for GitHub button.
+Enter a username, email address and password, and click the `Sign up for GitHub` button.

 ![](image1.png "width=500")

-Select the Unlimited public repositories for free option, and click the `Continue` button.
+Select the `Unlimited public repositories for free` option, and click the `Continue` button.

 ![](image2.png "width=500")

-We do not need to personalize GitHub now, so click the skip this step link.
+We do not need to personalize GitHub now, so click the `skip this step` link.

 ![](image3.png "width=500")